 In addition to the vibrant and prolific birdlife, Southeast Alaska is home to rugged mountains, thousands of maritime islands, spectacular glacial fjords, highly productive estuaries, and towering old-growth trees.
 Throughout the Tongass National Forest, Glacier Bay National Park, and other stellar public lands, visitors find abundant fish and wildlife including five salmon species, black and brown bears, and endemic mammals such as Sitka black-tailed deer and Alexander Archipelago wolves.

-This region is an ideal backdrop for Alaska’s first birding trail.
+This region is an ideal backdrop for a birding trail.
 Like birding trails in other states, the Southeast Alaska Birding Trail will be virtual, taking the form of a guide to birding and wildlife hotspots across the archipelago with routes and options for finding numerous species.
 Maps will highlight key places for birdwatching and wildlife-watching to guide both Alaskans and out-of-state travelers.
 The virtual trail will also provide a wealth of information about local outfitters, gear, and other amenities available at various sites.